-Group B strep (streptococcus) is a common bacteria.
+Group B strep (streptococcus) is a common type of bacteria.
 It can grow in a woman’s vagina, rectum, or urinary tract.
-It is almost always harmless in adults.
+It most often does not cause harm in adults.
 But in rare cases, a woman who has group B strep can infect her baby during the birth.
-Infection can cause serious illness in the newborn.
-The good news is that treating the mother during labor reduces the risk of the baby becoming infected.
-And if a newborn is infected, the infection can be treated.
+This can cause serious illness in the newborn.
+But treating the mother during labor reduces the risk of the baby becoming infected.
+And if a newborn gets group B strep, the infection can be treated.

 Learning more about group B strep can help you understand how testing and treatment can help.
 Here are some basic facts about group B strep: